-This procedure is often used to treat serious medical conditions, such as cancer.
+This procedure is often used to treat severe medical conditions, such as cancer.

 What exactly is radioactive iodine?

 Radioactive iodine (often abbreviated RAI) is a therapy used to treat hyperthyroidism and thyroid cancer.
-In this procedure, you are intentionally given iodine, I-131, which gives off radiation .
+You are intentionally given iodine, I-131, which gives off radiation in this procedure.